UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 inflect for case.

 There have been disputes about whether the pivot is subject and whether Tagalog has a subject at all.
-Nevertheless, there does not seem to be any better solution than to simply identify it with the subject in UD.
-<span style="color:red">EDIT: Further discussion is needed.
-Andrews cites
-others and says (below examples 124) that both _ang_ and _ng_ arguments are core, but the actor is more subject-like regardless of whether it is pivot or not.
-That would mean that we should use the `nsubj` relation for the _ang_ argument of agent-voice verbs, the _ng_ argument of patient-voice verbs, and we would have to select one of two _ng_ arguments in other voices, depending on which argument semantically fits the agent role.</span>
+Andrews (pp. 210–211) distinguishes two grammatical relations, the a-subject and the p-subject, each having some properties that are often associated with subjects in the more familiar languages.
+He also says that the actor “has subject-like properties regardless of whether or not it is the pivot.”
+Nevertheless, for the purpose of easier and consistent annotation of Universal Dependencies it seems advantageous to simplify the matter and always reserve the [nsubj]() relation for the _ang_-phrase (the pivot).

 It seems appropriate to mark the determiners and the personal pronouns with the [Case]() feature: the pivot with nominative, and the other core argument with accusative.